id-Software/DOOM-3-BFG/README.md

 r_hdrAutoExposure [0 or 1]             | Adaptive tonemapping with HDR.
 This allows to have very bright or very dark scenes but the camera will adapt to it so the scene won't loose details r_exposure [0 ..
 1]                    | Default 0.5, Controls brightness and affects HDR exposure key.
 This is what you change in the video brightness options r_useSSAO [0 ..
-1]                     | Use Screen Space Ambient Occlusion to darken the corners in the scene r_useFilmicPostProcessEffects          | Apply several post process effects to mimic a filmic look
+1]                     | Use Screen Space Ambient Occlusion to darken the corners in the scene r_useFilmicPostProcessing              | Apply several post process effects to mimic a filmic look

 ## Modding Support
 Name                              | Description